 A proportion of State archives are fragile and for this reason we may withhold access to the original archive until it has received attention from our Conservation staff.
 Archives will be checked on a case by case basis as they are requested either in the Reading Room or for a copy order.
 If an archive requires conservation treatment there will be a delay in the archive being issued and/or copied.
 Conservation treatments can take up to six months to be completed.
 You will be notified if there is going to be a delay in an archive being issued and/or copied and if there will be additional copying charges for special format copying.

-To find and view Divorce case papers held at State Records follow the steps in the table below.
+To find and view Divorce case papers held by us follow the steps in the table below.

 |1||Depending on the year of the divorce, check: